 Affiliate links used in this post.
 Read more about my link usage here.

-Today, I’m doing something that I didn’t know I would ever do; I’m giving away part of Journey to Clean for free.
-Yikes – it’s kind of scary to give up something that has been a huge part of my blogging business for a few years!
-But don’t worry, if you’ve purchased the ebook, I’m not giving it all away; there’s still lots of valuable information (including all 12 months of 2018 broken down into daily cleaning tasks and deep cleaning schedules) that you can only get in the book.
-If you want more information on getting the full book, see below – there’s a coupon code that’s only valid for a few days!
+Today, I'm doing something that I didn't know I would ever do; I'm giving away part of Journey to Clean for free.
+(Updated: this is from the 2018 version; you can grab the newer style, with updated tasks, here.)
+But don't worry, if you've purchased the ebook, I'm not giving it all away; there's still lots of valuable information (currently all 12 months of 2019 broken down into daily cleaning tasks and deep cleaning schedules) that you can only get in the book.
+If you want more information on getting the full book, see below.

 As of today, you can download the two main pages of the Journey to Clean cleaning schedule for free - all you need to do is subscribe to the Lamberts Lately email list by using the form below (or clicking here if that form isn't showing).
 You'll get download details in your inbox within minutes!